scanUCLA/spm12-dartel/README.md

 Code for preprocessing of functional and structural MRI data into standardized MNI space using SPM12 and DARTEL.

 * Can be used with only one structural scan (e.g. either T1 MPRAGE or T2 matched-bandwidth)
-* Can be used with two structural scans (e.g. T1 MPRAGE *and* T2 matched-bandwidth) ** Secondary structural scan (e.g. MBW) used as intermediary for coregistering primary structural (e.g. MPRAGE) to functionals
+* Can be used with two structural scans (e.g. T1 MPRAGE *and* T2 matched-bandwidth).
+Secondary scan (e.g. MBW) used as intermediary for coregistering functionals to primary structural (e.g. MPRAGE)

 <b>Instructions:</b>

-Within each folder there is a <b>wrapper</b> script and a <b>run</b> function.
+Call only the <b>wrapper</b> script as it will call the <b>run</b> function in a parfor loop.
 All user-editable parameters are in an the epynomous section of the wrapper.
 Other sections of the wrapper script and run function shouldn't be edited unless you know what you're doing.
-Call only the wrapper as the wrapper will call the run function in a parfor loop.

 A "runStatus" struct containg each subject's pre-dartel status will be saved in the folder specified in "batchDir".
 The matlab workspace after pre-dartel will also be saved in "batchDir", you can use this to re-run DARTEL without re-running pre-dartel.
-A text log of the matlab console output will be saved for predartel & dartel in the "batchDir" folder
+A text log of the matlab console output will be saved for predartel & dartel in the "batchDir" folder.
+All pre-dartel and DARTEL matlabbatches will be saved in "batchDir"

 Final image ouputs for further analyses:
 * swrBOLD[run name].nii = resliced, warped-to-MNI & smoothed BOLD images